top of page

 Los Angeles, CA 90015

-The Grammy Museum explores and celebrates the enduring legacies of all forms of music, the creative process, the art and technology of the recording process, the history of the Grammy Awards, and the premier recognition of recorded music accomplishment.
+The Grammy Museum explores and celebrates the enduring legacies of all forms of music, the creative process, the art and technology of the recording process, the history of the Grammy Awards, and the premier recognition of recorded music accomplishments.

 Kids will enjoy seeing photos, hand-written lyrics, costumes, and more.
 You can even play electronic musical instruments in the “Roland LIVE” section.